Medical Dictionary

 If everyone in the family makes these changes, it will be easier for your child or teen to stick to them.
 It is also an opportunity to improve your health, and the health of the rest of your family.

 Sometimes these lifestyle changes are not enough to lower your child or teen's cholesterol.
-Your health care provider may consider giving your child or teen cholesterol medicines if he or she:
+Their health care provider may consider giving your child or teen cholesterol medicines if they:

 Hypoglycemia